OceanCleanX/docs/src/content/docs/reference/project-structure.md

 ---
-title: Example Reference
+title: Project Structure
-description: A reference page in my new Starlight docs site.
+description: Learn more about the structure of the OceanCleanX project.
 ---

 Reference pages are ideal for outlining how things work in terse and clear terms.